michalspano/SEManager/client/README.md

-# Client – Vue.js Frontend
+# Client – `Vue.js 3` Frontend

+&#10071; **Important**: the team has decided to migrate to `Vue.js 3` and `Bootstrap 5` for the client (this decision was approved by the course instructor and the assigned coach).
+The main reason for this decision is that `Vue.js 3` is the latest version of the framework and `Vue.js 2` is going to be deprecated within a few months (i.e., at the end of 2023).
+Hence, the following documentation is outdated and will be updated if desired by the examiners.
+However, the [Project Setup](#project-setup) remain the same, so one can still use this template as a starting point.

+The current structure of the project adopts the latest trends in a `Vue.js` project powered by the [`Vite.js`](https://vitejs.dev/) build tool and environment.

-This [Vue.js](https://vuejs.org/) template provides sample code how to connect to the ExpressJS backend.
+This [Vue.js](https://vuejs.org/) template provides sample code how to connect to the `ExpressJS` backend.

 ## Client Structure